hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 - A. P. Arya, 1997:  *Introduction to Classical Mechanics*, 2d edition.
 Pearson.

+- A. Bettini, 2016:  *A Course in Classical Physics 2--Fluids and Thermodynamics*.
+Undergraduate Lecture Notes in Physics.
+Springer.

 - D. Bloor, 2011:  *The Enigma of the Aerofoil:  Rival Theories in Aerodynamics, 1909-1930*.
 University of Chicago Press.

+- M. L. Boas, 2006:  *Mathematical Methods in the Physical Sciences*, 3d edition.
+Wiley.

 - A. Calaprice, D. Kennefick, and R. Schulmann, 2015:  *An Einstein Encyclopedia*.
 Princeton University Press.